William E. Cole

 William Edward Cole (September 22, 1874 – May 18, 1953) was a decorated officer in the United States Army with the rank of major general.
-He distinguished himself as training officer and commander of the 11th Field Artillery Brigade and received the Army Distinguished Service Medal.
+Having served during World War I, he distinguished himself as both a training officer and commander of the 11th Field Artillery Brigade and received the Army Distinguished Service Medal.

 Originally a field artillery officer, he was later transferred to the Coast Artillery Corps and held numerous assignments in that branch.
 Cole reached the rank of major general and completed his career as commanding general, Second United States Army in 1938.
 Following the outbreak of World War II, he was recalled to active duty and served as a Member of the War Department Personnel Board until his second retirement in September 1944.

 Early career

 William E. Cole was born on September 22, 1874, in Willard, Utah as the son of William E. Cole and Mary Jane Merrell.
-Following high school, he received an appointment to the United States Military Academy at West Point, New York.
+Following high school, he received an appointment to the United States Military Academy (USMA) at West Point, New York.
 He graduated with a bachelor's degree on July 5, 1898, and was commissioned second lieutenant in the Field Artillery branch.

-Many of his classmates became general officers later: Conrad S. Babcock, Lytle Brown, Edwin D. Bricker, Fox Conner, Malin Craig, Robert C. Davis, Berkeley Enochs, Amos Fries, James B. Gowen, Guy Henry, Manus MacCloskey, Thomas E. Merrill, George A. Nugent, Marcellus G. Spinks, David L. Stone or William P. Wooten.
+Many of his classmates became general officers later: Conrad S. Babcock, Lytle Brown, Edwin D. Bricker, Henry W. Butner, Fox Conner, Malin Craig, Robert C. Davis, Berkeley Enochs, Amos Fries, James B. Gowen, Guy Henry, Manus MacCloskey, Thomas E. Merrill, George A. Nugent, Marcellus G. Spinks, John E. Stephens, David L. Stone or William P. Wooten.

 Upon his graduation, Cole served at Fort Barrancas, Florida, and thus did not participate in Cuba or the Philippines during the Spanish–American War.
 He later served as quartermaster at Fort Totten, New York between 1908 and 1911 and in the Panama Canal Zone from 1914 to 1917 when a Coast Artillery District was being formed.
 Cole served as district material officer and was promoted to lieutenant colonel on June 22, 1917.